ridguay/orchestrationdemo/README.md

 - `CLIENT_SECRET`: Azure Service Principal Client Secret
 - `PRODUCT_CONFIGURATION_FILE`: Path to the product configuration file (e.g., `infra/terraform/_config_files/product_configuration.yaml`)

-Some componentes of the infrastrucutre have been pre implemented before terraform was used, such as virtual network, storage account for remote state.
+Some componentes of the infrastrucutre have been pre implemented before terraform was used, such as virtual network, storage account for remote.
 The Terraform code is designed to be idempotent, meaning it can be run multiple times without causing issues.